ToxicFrog/doom-mods/gzap/doc/design/regions.md

 `map`.
 The `name` is the lump name, e.g. `map/E1M1`.
 The qualifier is optional;
 if present, this is the name of a subregion, e.g. `map/E1M1/belltower`.
-The player must have the access token for the given map.
+The player must have the access flag for the given map.
 If a region is specified, they must also have access to the given region.

 `key`.
 The `name` is the key typename, e.g. `key/KeyYellow`.
 Qualifier is not